 Know more about leave and license agreement in Hindi

-Common glitches during online leave and license registration
+Common glitches during online lease and license agreement registration

 Users often face biometric device errors, Aadhaar mismatches, or site timeouts.
 To resolve, try switching browsers (Chrome or Edge preferred), clear your browser cache, use a wired fingerprint scanner instead of wireless, and double-check Aadhaar details for typos.
 If the site times out, wait a few minutes and refresh, or try again outside peak hours.